Exceptional second-order topological insulators: 3D exceptional second-order topological insulator

 We alternately stack $H^{(+)}_{\rm 2D}(\boldsymbol{k})$ and $H^{(-)}_{\rm 2D}(\boldsymbol{k})$ layers along the $z$ direction, as shown in Fig.~\ref{fig:LC}(a).
 Each unit cell contains one $H^{(+)}_{\rm 2D}(\boldsymbol{k})$ layer and one $H^{(-)}_{\rm 2D}(\boldsymbol{k})$, positioned at $z=n$ and $z=n+1/2$, respectively, where $n$ is a nonnegative integer, and the size of the unit cell in the $z$ direction is $1$.
 By introducing the interlayer coupling $H_z (\boldsymbol{k})$, the Bloch Hamiltonian of the stacked layers is

 where $H_z (\boldsymbol{k})$ is a $4\times 4$ matrix expressed as

 The Pauli matrices $\tau_i$ and $\sigma_i$ correspond to the degrees of freedom in each layer.
 Henceforth, we assume that the number of layers is odd so that reflection symmetry with respect to the $x$-$y$ plane will be satisfied.
+While we have focused on reflection symmetry, we also show that inversion symmetry leads to a 3D exceptional second-order topological insulator in Appendix~\ref{appendix: 3DESOTI_inversion}.

 This construction leads to a reflection-symmetric exceptional second-order topological insulator with point-gapless hinge states.
 As shown in Fig.~\ref{fig:LC}(a), while pairs of the layers are trivialized due to their Chern numbers of different signs, a single layer at the reflection center maintains topological edge states, resulting in the one-dimensional hinge states [Fig.~\ref{fig:LC}(b)].
 Inheriting the edge states of the original 2D exceptional topological insulators [i.e., Eq.~(\ref{eq: 2D ETI})], the hinge state also possesses a single EP.
 This discussion extends the layer construction of second-order topological insulators from Chern insulators \cite{PhysRevB.97.205136, PhysRevB.98.115150, PhysRevB.98.205129, PhysRevB.98.245102, PhysRevResearch.2.043274} to exceptional second-order topological insulators.